-Cyber criminals use the whaling approach as the most sophisticated attack to bypass the network security restriction and trick employees and another high-level executive to exchange finance or personal data or sometimes access.
+Cybercriminals use the whaling approach as the most sophisticated attack to bypass the network security restriction and trick employees and other high-level executives to exchange finance, personal data, or sometimes access.

-Password attacks are amongst the most common type of cyber attacks and one of the major causes of data breaches.
+Password attacks are among the most common cyber attacks and one of the major causes of data breaches.
 A broad area of data breaches reported to date includes the illegal use of credentials to enter the businesses’ digital environments.

 Credential stuffing is one of the attacks that help an attacker crack the password by providing a different combination of compromised username and passwords, hoping that the user credential will match any exposed databases’ credentials.